AFLplusplus/AFLplusplus/README.md

   afl++ is a superior fork to Google's afl - more speed, more and better mutations, more and better instrumentation, custom module support, etc.

+## Major changes in afl++ 3.0

+With afl++ 3.0 we introduced changes that break some previous afl and afl++
+behaviours:

+  * There are no llvm_mode and gcc_plugin subdirectories anymore and there is only one compiler: afl-cc.
+All previous compilers now symlink to this one compiler.
+All instrumentation source code is now in the `instrumentation/` folder.
+  * qemu_mode got upgraded to QEMU 5.1, but to be able to build this a current ninja build tool version and python3 setuptools are required. qemu_mode also got new options like snapshotting, instrumenting specific shared libraries, etc. and QEMU 5.1 supports more CPU targets so this is worth it.
+  * afl-fuzz' `-i` option now descends into subdirectories.

 ## Contents

   1. [Features](#important-features-of-afl)